Monocyte monolayer assay: Alloantibody formation and clinical significance

 When talking about the ABO blood group system, Landsteiner's Law states that if an individual possesses the A and/or B antigen, they will not form antibodies to these antigens.
 However, if an individual does not have either A or B antigens, they will naturally produce anti-A and anti-B antibodies.
-According to the International Society of Blood Transfusion (ISBT), 43 blood group systems containing hundreds of different red blood cell antigens have been described.
+According to the International Society of Blood Transfusion (ISBT), 47 blood group systems containing hundreds of different red blood cell antigens have been described.
 With some exceptions, many non-ABO blood group system antigens require a sensitizing event to stimulate antibody production.
-In other words, the immune system must be exposed to the antigen in order to illicit antibody production.
+In other words, the immune system must be exposed to the antigen in order to elicit antibody production.
 Exposure to antigens can occur through blood transfusion, stem cell/bone marrow transplant, and pregnancy.

 The clinical significance of an alloantibody depends on its ability to cause a decrease in donor red blood cell survival.
 Characteristics of clinically significant alloantibodies include: immunoglobulin G antibody subclass, reactivity at body temperature, and ability to cause red blood cell agglutination in the presence of anti-human globulin (AHG) in an indirect antiglobulin test.
 Sometimes, clinical significance of an antibody can be difficult to determine.
 Antibodies to high prevalence red cell antigens can sometimes mask the detection of clinically significant alloantibodies because the corresponding antigen is present on most, if not all, of the screening red blood cells used to detect these antibodies possess the antigen.
 This is where the monocyte monolayer assay may be useful.